zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/integrate-with-jira.md

 ## Configuring Jira Integration {#configure-jira-integration}

 As a Portfolio Manager, you can integrate your portfolio with Jira.
-After configuring Jira, you can link Jira projects to your portfolio and link Jira epics to portfolio initiatives.
+After configuring the Jira integration, you can link Jira projects to your portfolio and link Jira epics to portfolio initiatives.
 Note that each portfolio requires a separate Jira integration setup.

 ### Prerequisites

 * You need to have the Portfolio Manager role for the portfolio.
 * You need to have an active subscription to [Jira Software Cloud](https://support.atlassian.com/jira-cloud-administration/docs/explore-jira-cloud-plans/).
-* You need to have a project in Jira.
-* You need to have a user account and API token with administration rights to the project in Jira.
+* You need to have a user account and API token with access rights to the project in Jira.
 For more information on how to get this API token, see [Manage API tokens for your Atlassian account](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).

 ### Procedure